hanami/guides/content/v2.0/introduction/getting-started.md

 Let's address this by retrieving books from a database.

 <p class="notice">
-  Integrated support for peristence based on <a href="https://rom-rb.org/">rom-rb</a> is coming in Hanami's 2.1 release.
+  Integrated support for persistence based on <a href="https://rom-rb.org/">rom-rb</a> is coming in Hanami's 2.1 release.
 For now, we can bring our own simple rom-rb configuration to allow us to store books in a database.
 </p>

 ### Adding persistence using rom-rb